Wheeling officials disappointed over scheduled AEP power outage Sunday

 WHEELING, W.Va.
-(WTRF) — Wheeling city officials released a statement on their website Friday opposing the American Electric Power outage scheduled for tomorrow and planned to last most of the day:
+(WTRF) — Wheeling city officials released a statement on their website Friday opposing the American Electric Power outage scheduled for tomorrow in Elm Grove and planned to last most of the day:

 “The City of Wheeling is expressing disappointment in a planned power outage by American Electric Power scheduled for this weekend.